subomi/requestmigrations/README.md

 You can see a full example in the [example directory](https://github.com/subomi/requestmigrations/tree/main/example) for a detailed example.

 ## Limitations
-Please be advised that this package relies on httptest.ResponseRecorder, which, initially, was designed for your test environment rather than regular production code.
+Please be advised that this package relies on `httptest.ResponseRecorder`, which, initially, was designed for your test environment rather than regular production code.
 I used the `ResponseRecorder` because wrapping `http.ResponseWriter` is weirdly not easy (you can read more [here](https://github.com/felixge/httpsnoop#why-this-package-exists)), and I was able to prototype the functionality of this package with the response recorder very quickly.
 However, from Go 1.20+, the go team introduced `http.ResponseController` (see [#54136](https://github.com/golang/go/issues/54136)), making wrapping the response writer type easy.
 In subsequent releases, I will be wrapping the writer and removing the use of the response recorder type.

 ## License
 MIT License